From Bustles to Ballots

-May Saunders Harrison wife of Harrison's son Russell was born in Mount Pleasant, Iowa.
+May Saunders Harrison, wife of Benjamin and Caroline Harrison's son Russell, was born in Mount Pleasant, Iowa.
 Her father was Senator Alvin Saunders.
 The Saunders family later moved to Omaha, Nebraska.
 May was an active member of DAR.
 She sat on the committee for the Women's Building at the Columbian Exposition in 1893.

 Anna Symmes Harrison attended Clinton Academy in Long Island and completed her schooling at the Isabella Graham School in New York City.
 This was the end of her formal education, but the world was a vast classroom of experiences.
 She received an excellent and extensive education for a woman of her day.
 This prepared her for her journey west.
 She married William Henry Harrison in 1795.
 She took charge of the household and supervised the education of their 10 children as well as teaching some of the neighboring children, since there was no school in the area.
 She instilled in the children the love of learning.